-Global Literatures (ENGL 291): An examination of literature from around the world that explores such themes as colonialism, migration, transnationalism, and the global.
+Global Literatures (ENGL 291): How has border-crossing shaped the field of English literary studies?
+In this course, students will discuss works of literature from around the world that explore such themes as colonialism, migration, transnationalism, and the global.

 Introduction to Digital Media Studies (ENGL 293): A study of theories of digital media, including critical, rhetorical, and semiotic approaches, and of the interpretation and creation of digital media artifacts.

 Game Studies (ENGL 294): This course introduces students to the field of humanities-based game studies.
 Topics may include the debate between ludological (rules-based) and narratological (story-based) approaches, procedural studies, platform and software studies, gamification, games and adaptation studies, and games as rhetorical objects.